-Forecast manns in relation to expenditure means, in relation to: (a) current disclosure year, the forecast expenditure for the current disclosure year disclosed pursuant to subclauses 2.6.6(1) and 2.6.6(2) of this determination immediately prior to the start of the current disclosure year (b) regulatory period, the forecast expenditure for the disclosure years from the start of the regulatory period to the current disclosure year disclosed pursuant to Part 5 of the IM determination where a CPP is in place for the current disclosure year or disclosed pursuant to subclauses 2.6.6(1) and 2.6.6(2) of this determination prior to the start of the disclosure year preceding the regulatory period where a CPP is not in place for the current disclosure year Gains / (losses) on means, in relation toasset disposals (a) asset disposals to a related party, nil; (b) asset disposals to a regulated supplier, nil; (c) asset disposals (other than below), means- q = a - b where a = total sale price of the assets b = asset disposals (other than below) Gas conveyed for means the total amount of gas conveyed through the network or sub- Persons not involved in the network for persons not in a prescribed business relationship with the GDB GDB (TJ) . , Grade 1 means the end of serviceable life, immediate intervention required Grade 2 means material deterioration but asset condition still within serviceable life parameters.
+F and the selection is Forecast means, in relation to: expenditure (a) current disclosure year, the forecast expenditure for the current disclosure year disclosed pursuant to subclauses 2.6.6(1) and 2.6.6(2) of this determination immediately prior to the start of the current disclosure year (b) regulatory period, the forecast expenditure for the disclosure years from the start of the regulatory period to the current disclosure year disclosed pursuant to Part 5 of the IM determination where a CPP is in place for the current disclosure year or disclosed pursuant to subclauses 2.6.6(1) and 2.6.6(2) of this determination prior to the start of the disclosure year preceding the regulatory period where a CPP is not in place for Coine / (leases) en the current disclosure year Gains / (losses) on asset disposals means, in relation to- (a) asset disposals to a related party, nil; asset disposais (b) asset disposals to a regulated supplier, nil; (c) asset disposals (other than below), means- q = a - b where a = total sale price of the assets b = asset disposals (other than below) Gas conveyed for Persons not involved in the means the total amount of gas conveyed through the network or sub- network for persons not in a prescribed business relationship with the GDB GDB (TJ) QDB Grade 1 means the end of serviceable life, immediate intervention required Grade 2 means material deterioration but asset condition still within serviceable life parameters.
 Intervention likely to be required within 3 years.
-Grade 3 means normal deterioration requiring regular monitoring Grade 4 means good or as new condition Grade unknown means condition unknown or not yet assessed Gross term credit means the sum of term credit spread difference, cost of executing an spread differential interest rate swap and debt issue cost readjustment for qualifying debt Highest rate of means the highest rate of finance used as the cost of financing capitalised finance capitalised in works under construction applied
+Grade 3 means normal deterioration requiring regular monitoring Grade 4 means good or as new condition Grade unknown means condition unknown or not yet assessed Gross term credit spread differential means the sum of term credit spread difference, cost of executing an interest rate swap and debt issue cost readjustment for qualifying debt Highest rate of means the highest rate of finance used as the cost of financing capitalised finance applied capitalised in works under construction